jovanliuc/java-families-docs/java/java-collection.md

 on trees include adding and removing nodes, traversing the tree to visit each node, and searching for a specific node or value.

+# Hash Collision
+Hash collisions occur when two or more inputs produce the same hash value.
+This can happen due to the finite size of the hash space or due to poor hash function design.
+Here are some ways to resolve hash collisions:

+1. Separate Chaining: In this method, each bucket of the hash table is a linked list.
+When a collision occurs, the new item is added to the linked list corresponding to the hash value of the key.
+This approach allows multiple items to exist in the same bucket.

+2. Open Addressing: In this method, when a collision occurs, the algorithm searches for an empty slot in the hash table to insert the item.
+This can be done using linear probing, quadratic probing or double hashing.

+3. Robin Hood Hashing: This method uses open addressing but with a twist.
+When a collision occurs, the algorithm checks the distance between the existing item and the desired slot.
+If the new item can be inserted with less displacement, then it "steals" the slot of the existing item, and that item is moved to the next available slot.

+4. Perfect Hashing: This method involves creating a hash function that guarantees no collisions.
+It requires precomputing the hash values for all possible keys and ensuring that each key maps to a unique index in the hash table.

+5. Cuckoo Hashing: This method also uses open addressing.
+It involves having two separate hash tables, and when a collision occurs in one table, the item is moved to the other table.
+This process continues until either a free slot is found or a maximum number of displacements is reached.

+Each of these methods has its own strengths and weaknesses, and the choice of which to use depends on the specific requirements of the application.